NamAnhLeGH/PayTrace/README.md

 ### 3. Setup Environment Variables

-Create a `.env` file at the root with the following:
+Create a `.env.local` file at the root with the following:

 ```env
 PORT=3000